beyretb/AnimalAI-Olympics/README.md

 features with the agent's frames in order to have frames in line with the configuration files for events such as lights off. **Solution**: press the key again, several times if needed.

+When a lot of objects are spawned randomly, extremely rarely, the agent will fall through the floor.

 ## TODO

 - [ ] Add inference viewer to the environment